Koredotcom/docs/docs/xo/deploy/bot-management.md

   <tr>
    <td>Synonyms, Concepts, and Traits
    </td>
-   <td>They are imported from the source VA along with all their underlying terms, and replace the ones in the target VA.
+   <td>They are imported from the source VA along with all their underlying terms and replace the ones in the target VA.
    </td>
   </tr>
   <tr>